regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

         |                   |                >--qB-->(...)

-Just to add one step of complexity you can also imagine a system where an HTTP response is forged (via a flaw in an application or via a stored attack, and his HTTP response could contain a **response splitting** attack, something like `<--*rAqA(+rWqX)*--<`.
-Securities are always stronger in request filters than in response filters on proxies, and most project would reject theses issues ("we have to trust the backend responses, you see, that's a backend issue").
+Just to add one step of complexity you can also imagine a system where an HTTP response is forged (via a flaw in an application or via a stored attack), and this HTTP response could contain a **response splitting** attack, something like `<--*rAqA(+rWqX)*--<`.
+Securities are always stronger in request filters than in response filters on proxies, and most project would reject theses issues as securty problems ("we have to trust the backend responses, you see, that's a backend issue").

 If the attackers can guess the servers and versions at each step of the